 Pro tip: Your post timings should be based on your audience availability.
-As per Hubspot, the best time to post on Instagram is from 10 AM – 3 PM CDT.
+As per Hubspot, the best time to post on Instagram for restaurants is from 10 AM – 3 PM CDT.
 Use this cheat sheet to find the best time to post on Instagram based on the type of your organization and the day of the week.
 You can also use Instagram analytics tools like Sprout Social that measure follower growth and identify high engagement posts during specific timeframes.

-Engage with your audience
+5. Engage with your audience

 Apart from posting regularly, you need to develop connections with your Instagram followers.
-Instagram stories are a godsend and are viewed much more than a post.
+Instagram stories for restaurants are a godsend and are viewed much more than a post.
 A user may miss out on your post but there is a higher chance of them seeing your story.
 Since they disappear in 24 hours, people are more likely to view them than a post that will stay on your Instagram page forever.

 For instance, if you’re adding a new pizza on the menu, before announcing it on Instagram, create buzz around it by asking your audience to guess its name.
 Or you can create a poll to ask your Instagram followers to guess what the new pizza is named.
 Here is an Instagram poll idea for restaurants to gather information about their follower’s favorite pizza toppings.